Max Verstappen breaks new ground with record victory at Italian Grand Prix

 The common theme prevailed, with Perez first taking Leclerc down the home straight into turn one before Sainz – despite once more defending brilliantly, positioning his car exquisitely in the right spot – eventually had to concede with 10 laps to go.

 But this final race of the European stint remained intoxicating.
 Squabbles between the two McLarens for position saw Norris clip team-mate Oscar Piastri, while both Russell and Hamilton received five-second penalties; at fault for two separate incidents.
-Hamilton’s overtake late on of Albon means it was, in the end, irrelevant.
+Hamilton’s overtake late on of Albon meant it was, in the end, irrelevant.

 What is not irrelevant is the significance of Red Bull’s and Verstappen’s achievement.
 Race-by-race, tearing up the record books.
-The route back for the rest remains some way away.
+The route back for the rest remains some way away, as we move onto the long-haul races.
+Singapore in two weeks; Japan in three.
+No matter the location nor the track, it is difficult to decipher where this RB19 can be beaten this year.

 Join our commenting forum